pw0908/CUiSING/README.md

 If no arguments are provided then the default values will be used.
 The energy and magnetization trajectories are printed to the file ```output/cpp_gpu_output.dat```.
 These show how the system state evolved over "time".

 ### Julia with CUDA.jl
-The Julia CUDA.jl implementation can be found under `julia-cuda/Ising.jl`, wih.
+The Julia CUDA.jl implementation can be found under `julia-cuda/Ising.jl`.
 To avoid repetition, code relies in part on other functions defined in `julia/Ising.jl` for the CPU.

 Assuming all the steps mentioned previously (installing CUDA and CUDA.jl), the code should work as given.
 In order to use this code, from `CUiSING/`, open the Julia REPL and use the following:
 ```julia